Two tools, two philosophies

 - Ecosystem: LangSmith (monitoring), LangGraph (complex agent orchestration), LangServe (deployment)

-- Community: Massive developer community, extensive tutorials, and continuous development
+- Community: massive developer community, extensive tutorials, continuous development

 LangChain v0.3+ has evolved significantly by 2026.
 With the maturation of LangGraph, the framework effectively split into two parts: